Federal Assistance for Small Businesses During Coronavirus

 Applying for Paycheck Protection Program

-You can apply through any existing SBA lender or through any federally insured depository institution, federally insured credit union, and Farm Credit System institution that is participating.
+Starting on January 19, you can apply through any existing SBA lender or through any federally insured depository institution, federally insured credit union, and Farm Credit System institution that is participating.

 Other regulated lenders will be available to make these loans once they are approved and enrolled in the program.
 You should consult with your local lender as to whether it is participating.